 Meet The Vazquez Family

-Rene and his family of five (including 17yr old son, newborn and 2 yr old daughters) came to Ascencia in the winter of 2010 when it became too cold for the family to continue living out of their car.
+Rene and his family of five (including their 17 yr old son, 2 yr old daughter, and a newborn) came to Ascencia in the winter of 2010 when it became too cold for the family to continue living out of their car.
 After a short stay in Ascencia’s emergency Shelter, Rene and family entered Ascencia’s Transitional Housing Program and an apartment of their own.

 “I ended giving birth to my son while living at Ascencia and they took on the second parent role as far as making sure we were comfortable and we had everything we needed.”